 If not dealt with instantly, the warning signs will become critical complications including pelvic inflammatory disease or PID, miscarriage, cervicitis, ectopic pregnancy, infertility, and salpingitis.

 Facts and figures state over forty million males on the planet are infected with Chlamydia.
 Allow me to share the symptoms that they must look out for:

 A male patient will encounter a burning painful sensation during urination.
 He will have unusual discharges being released from his penis.
 Watch out for stains in the underwear for this.
 Likewise, enlargement of the testicles is an indicator of Chlamydia in its first stage.
 Those who had anal sex with another affected individual will have problems with enlargement in the rectal region.
-The patient will feel discomfort and some burning sensation, and will get bleeding and discharge.
-Those who performed oral sex can get sore throat.
+The patient will feel discomfort and some burning sensation and will get bleeding and discharge.
+Those who performed oral sex can get a sore throat.

 How can you detect Chlamydia?

 When you observe any of the symptoms manifesting to you, it is recommended that you visit your doctor.
 At the start, these medical experts will prescribe you with antibiotics you need to take for a time period.
 You will be advised to abstain so as to not pass on the disease around.
-Have your sexual companion tested as well so that he or she will also obtain treatment while the infection is still not that serious.
+Have your sexual companion tested as well so that he or she will also obtain treatment while the infection is still not that serious?

 The utilization of protection when having sex performs an important role in the spread of STDs.
 We must take note of that and inform ourselves so as not to put in dangerous and other people’s health and wellbeing.